-Irrespective of whether data transfer is connection-oriented or connection-less, the spice offered to a Transport entity is characterised as being end-to-end, transparent, and independent of the underlying communication media.
+Irrespective of whether data transfer is connection-oriented or connection-less, the service offered to a Transport entity is characterised as being end-to-end, transparent, and independent of the underlying communication media.

-- End-to-end data transfer is made possible through the use of intermediate system, that is, sub-networks and/or relay systems, which together are responsible for appropriately relaying and routing user data through the network and delivering it to the destination end system.
+- 1. End-to-end data transfer is made possible through the use of intermediate system, that is, sub-networks and/or relay systems, which together are responsible for appropriately relaying and routing user data through the network and delivering it to the destination end system.
 The address of destination end system is provided by the source end system.
-Addressing is one of the important issues concerning the Network layer and shall be discussed later in this chapter. - Transparency of data transfer refers to the fact that the Network layer (and those below) do not place any constraint on the contents of user data, since user data is not interpreted by the Network layer. - Independence from the underlying media implies that NS users are neither concerned with the characteristics of the underlying transmission media, or with the protocol used to access the sub-networks.
+Addressing is one of the important issues concerning the Network layer and shall be discussed later in this chapter. - 2.
+Transparency of data transfer refers to the fact that the Network layer (and those below) do not place any constraint on the contents of user data, since user data is not interpreted by the Network layer. - 3.
+Independence from the underlying media implies that NS users are neither concerned with the characteristics of the underlying transmission media, or with the protocol used to access the sub-networks.
 It is a different matter that the decision the provide a Network service, which is connection-oriented or simply connection-less, may depend upon the communication media and sub-network protocol.
 Further, the quality of the Network service is, to large extent, dependent upon the sub-network.

-12.4 Intermediate Systems: A Model
+4.2.4 Intermediate Systems: A Model

-Consider the simpler case where en systems are connected using an Intermediate stem which offers identical access to all end systems.
-This situation, earlier modelled Figure 8.2(a), is elaborated in Figure 8.5 to show the three distinct layers, and the ntext of routing and relay functions.
-The end systems have entities in the Transport are and those above.
-An Intermediate system, on the other hand, aside from plementing protocols at the three layers, also implements routing and relay functions.
-Is clear from the figure, user data received from an end system over an interface is processed by the sub-network and relayed another interface.
-It is subsequently warded to the destination end system.
+Consider the simpler case where en systems are connected using an Intermediate system which offers identical access to all end systems.
+This situation, earlier modelled in Figure 4.2(a), is elaborated in Figure 4.5 to show the three distinct layers, and the context of routing and relay functions.
+The end systems have entities in the Transport layer and those above.
+An Intermediate system, on the other hand, aside from implementing protocols at the three layers, also implements routing and relay functions.
+As is clear from the figure, user data received from an end system over an interface is processed by the sub-network and relayed another interface.
+It is subsequently forwarded to the destination end system.

 The upper triangle in the Intermediate system, Routing and Relaying, is more than a simple software module.
-It is, in fact, a representation of the entire physical sub-network consisting of switching nodes, transmission media, and protocols that are totally internal the sub-network.
-From the viewpoint of the OSI architecture, it is adequate to interfaces to end systems.
+It is, in fact, a representation of the entire physical sub-network consisting of switching nodes, transmission media, and protocols that are totally internal to the sub-network.
+From the viewpoint of the OSI architecture, it is adequate to assessment the sub-network as simply implementing a routing and relay function, and modeling interfaces to end systems.